 - The ITS Help Desk is available via remote options

 - Don’t click on links from sources you don’t know.
 Ignore online offers for vaccinations, investment opportunities, or emails from bad actors claiming to be trusted sources.
-For the most updated information on what experts are saying, visit the Center for Disease Control and Prevention (CDC) and World Health Organization (WHO) websites directly.
+For guidance on prevention and other resources, visit the University Health Services coronavirus web page.

 - If you suspect that you have been a victim of a phishing attempt and fear that your UT EID or other university account has been compromised, contact the UT Service Desk at 512-475-9400 or firstname.lastname@example.org.

 HR Manager Mask Guidance